cmaxw/devchat-eleventy/src/views-on-vue/vov-089-100-days-of-vue-challenge.md

   - Charles Max Wood
   - 100 Days of Vue Challenge
 ---
 This episode of Views on Vue is coming to you live from Microsoft Ignite with Charles Max Wood.
+Charles describes the #100daysofVue challenge he will launching which was modeled after a fitness challenge he did earlier.

 **Panelists**